GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Complete Experimental Results

-Fig.\ref{app:grads on credit} and Fig.\ref{app:grads on imdb} show the gradients on Credit and IMDB datasets.
-GAFM has much more mixed gradients compared with Vanilla and Max Norm.
-The mixed gradients of GAFM is caused by the cancellation between GAN loss gradients and penalty loss gradients.
+Figures \ref{app:grads on spambase}, \ref{app:grads on criteo}, and \ref{app:grads on ISIC} show the intermediate gradients of Spambase, Criteo, and ISIC datasets, respectively.
+Consistent with the results on the IMDB dataset, we observe that GAFM has more mixed gradients compared to Vanilla on these three datasets.
+These observation support the analysis in Appendix \ref{Heuristic Justification for Improved Gradients Mixing} that the mixed gradients of GAFM can be attributed to the mutual cancellation between GAN loss gradients and CE loss gradients.